Gelora Bung Karno Stadium

 Gelora Bung Karno Main Stadium (Stadion Utama Gelora Bung Karno; abbreviated as SUGBK or GBK), formerly Senayan Main Stadium and Gelora Senayan Main Stadium, is a multi-purpose stadium located at the center of the Gelora Bung Karno Sports Complex in Central Jakarta, Indonesia.
-It is mostly used for football matches, and usually used by the Indonesia national football team and Super League club Persija Jakarta.
-The stadium is named after Sukarno, the then-president of Indonesia, who sparked the idea of building the sports complex.
+It is mostly used for football matches, and usually used by the Indonesia national football team and liga nusantara club Persitara Jakarta Utara.
+The stadium is named after Sukarno, the first president of Indonesia, who sparked the idea of building the sports complex.

 When first opened prior to the 1962 Asian Games, the stadium had a seating capacity of 110,000.
 It has been reduced twice during renovations: first to 88,306 in 2006 for the 2007 AFC Asian Cup and then to 77,193 single seats as part of renovations for the 2018 Asian Games and Asian Para Games, where it hosted the ceremonies and athletics competitions.
 Due to the most recent renovation which saw all remaining bleachers replaced by single seats, it is the 28th largest association football stadium in the world and the 8th largest association football stadium in Asia.